uedvt359/tcs-garr/README.md

 Before using the TCS-GARR client, please ensure the following:

 1. **Create a local account on the Harica platform**: You must create a local account on Harica at [https://cm.harica.gr](https://cm.harica.gr).
-Do not use federated IDEM credentials, as they do not support API access.
+Do not use federated IDEM/edugain credentials, as they do not support API access.

    - If you're already logged in with an academic login, you can create a new local